hbctraining/Intro-to-shell-flipped/lessons/05_shell-scripts_variable.md

 dirName=`basename $dirPath`
 ```

-The next few tasks we wanto to execute require simple commands for changing directories (`cd`), listing contents of a directory (`ls -l`).
-We can add these into our script making sure we are referencing the correct variable and also including menaingful `echo` statements for verbosity.
+The next few tasks we want to execute require simple commands for changing directories (`cd`), listing contents of a directory (`ls -l`).
+We can add these into our script making sure we are referencing the correct variable and also including meaningful `echo` statements for verbosity.

 ```bash
 echo "Reporting on the directory" $dirName "..."

 # Move into the directory